Accelerating Batch Active Learning Using Continual Learning Techniques: Conclusion and Future Work

-\begin{ack} This work was supported in part by the CONIX Research Center, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.
-We also thank all the MELODI lab members for their helpful discussions and feedback. \end{ack}
+This work was supported in part by the CONIX Research Center, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA, by the National Science Foundation under Grant Nos.\ IIS-2106937 and IIS-2148367, and by NIH/NHGRI U01 award HG009395.
+We thank Lilly Kumari, Tianyi Zhou, Shengjie Wang and all other MELODI lab members for their helpful discussions and feedback.
+We also thank the TMLR Action Editor and reviewers for their constructive comments.